Local Soil Reconstruction & Subsurface Intelligence

 - Integration with anchor capacity workflows

-This transforms sparse subsurface information into engineering decision inputs.
+This transforms sparse subsurface information into structured engineering inputs for early-stage assessment.

 Relationship to Other Morie Study Cases